Three-DS/Radio-Freedom/README.md

 <p>Other tools, used for this build of the <a href="http://free-pascal-lazarus.989080.n3.nabble.com/I-ve-got-a-quot-nintendo-3ds-pascal-quot-that-can-all-day-td4041255.html">Radio-Freedom</a><br>
 <a href="http://gmplib.org/">gmp-6.0.0a.tar.bz2</a>, <a href="http://www.mpfr.org/">mpfr-3.1.2.tar.bz2</a>, <a href="http://www.multiprecision.org/">mpc-1.0.1.tar.gz</a><br>
 <a href="http://www.zlib.net">zlib-1.2.8.tar.gz</a>, <a href="http://www.libusb.orgt">libusb-1.0.9.tar.bz2</a>, <a href="http://freeimage.sourceforge.net/">FreeImage3160.zip</a>   </p>

-<p>Other background support info<br>
-the marxist/leninist/Nintendo insist on request update every wifi enabled bootup, I use emuNand with MT-Card when getting under the sheets.
-In many ways torn about I MUST decline that call from home!
-Still yearn for their support in my vision of "DS/3DS Dream Cartrage, those cry baby telecom network will beg for" &amp; Corporate,TM branding independent from "Communist dictator, VideoGame" life here is not, are to expect out side of "videogame's" terms, an electronic albatross &amp;or potential brick for sale, or hope to close more sold on the floor?
-<br><br>
-If marxist/leninist/Nintendo 3DS as electrionic Device it features and those use in competitive free market democratic, society & ask remuneration for this open source platinum of "3DS swayed with FPC-Pascal influence" & that freedom writers is like what the (Jobs & them Apples) or (MSWindow & the PC) for a base of $60 --> 6000 tutions &amp; school AP's? --> executive $60,000 or Avg. per seat 270.00 desks!
-Givin the faculties of smart & mobile, a workplace features found with in such an enriched electronic Device!
-We are always looking for developers & talented others.
-How ever contrived these events may sound really did transpire getting in to development testbed, booting, blue brick? &gt;&gt; nope, good! workin .. workin &gt; nope!  &lt; flip files on carts &amp; comments the cold booting ... over and over & if you don't trust me with your money?
-Nor I did I ask for any endorsement from Smea concerning GNU's Radio-freedom C/C++, but made prior request of "we deal with our freepascal legion's", &amp offer form me to that same "Professor", no personal replies back?
-On the net thire answer seem as "we are free for now & <a href="https://www.facebook.com/Three-DS-973285209425506/?notif_t=fbpage_fan_invite">pursue gainful employment</a>"!
-<br><br>  The absolute of range of land the $$,BUT,$$$.$$ &amp; their is ways to "the booty" several times over, when I bake cake going for the Icing, on socket gods I swear the mmm,mmm,muff$ all the of it's there, any of think to yourselves that have ever got into testbed <br>
-a.
-We risked 3D sexlife & 3D undocumented limb.<br>
-b.
-Unbale to proform work duties @ W3's Crotchdog, 3D adult films.<br>
-c.
-Your marxist/leninist/Nintendo 3DS device put under the influence Pascal with ctru-pas R&D reach around! </p>

 <p>Other great <a href="https://www.facebook.com/Three-DS-973285209425506">sources of info</a> <br>
 Rafael Vuijk --&gt; <a href="http://www.darkfader.net/">http://www.darkfader.net/</a><br>